The Witcher 3: Wild Hunt PS5 and Xbox Series X/S release window confirmed

 CD Projekt Red has revealed that The Witcher 3: Wild Hunt will arrive on PlayStation 5 and Xbox Series X / S consoles later this year.

 As confirmed by the developer itself, players will be able to play as Geralt of Rivia on next-gen consoles in Q4 2022, so sometime between October 1st to December 31st, 2022.
-The new updated version was previously pushed back multiple times with the previous update in April delaying the popular RPG indefinitely.
-CD Projekt even took back control of the project's development from Saber Interactive.
+The new updated version has been delayed multiple times with the previous update in April pushing the popular RPG back indefinitely.
+CD Projekt then regained control of the project's development from Saber Interactive, who worked on the game's Nintendo Switch port before this.

-Anyone that owns The Witcher 3 on PS4, Xbox One or PC can upgrade to the new next-gen version for free.

 Let's make this 7th anniversary even better, shall we?We're delighted to share that the Next Gen version of The Witcher 3: Wild Hunt is planned to release in Q4 2022.See you on the Path, witchers! pic.twitter.com/2wQbxMP4zhMay 19, 2022